ComposableFi/composable/docs/docs/networks/composable/composable-council.md

 | Sudo Track            | 1 day             | 7 days                   |

-Any member from the two collectives is allowed to submit a referenda.
-The Cancel referenda requires 1/3 approval from the Technical Committee and the Kill referenda requires 1/2 of the Council approval to execute.
-The Whitelist Track requires either a 1/3 approval from the Tech Committee or 1/3 council.
-The Whitelist Track requires either a 1/3 approval from the Tech Committee or 1/3 council.
+Any member from the two collectives is allowed to submit a referenda.To cancel a specific referendum, you need a 1/3 approval from the Technical Committee.
+To Kill a referendum, 1/2 approval from the Council is necessary, particularly when the referendum is deemed malicious.

+Regarding the whitelisted track, if you want to include the hash of a proposal, you must obtain either 1/3 approval from the Technical Committee or 1/3 approval from the Council.
+This is the operational procedure for the whitelisted track.
+If a proposal passes but its hash isn't added to the whitelist, the proposal will fail to execute.
 ## Governance Collectives
 ### Composable Council